Multiplicity dependence of $\pi$, K, and p production in pp collisions at $\sqrt{s} = 13$ TeV: Summary

 The unprecedented energies available at the Large Hadron Collider (LHC) provide unique opportunities to investigate the properties of strongly-interacting matter.
 Particle production at large transverse momenta (\pT) is well-described by perturbative Quantum Chromodynamics (pQCD).
 The soft regime (\pT $\lesssim$ 2 GeV/$c$), in which several collective phenomena are observed in proton-proton (pp), proton-lead (p--Pb), and heavy-ion (A--A) collisions, is not calculable from first principles of QCD.
 Instead, in order to describe bulk particle production in A--A collisions, one usually relies on hydrodynamic and thermodynamic modelling, which assumes the system to be in kinetic and chemical equilibrium~\cite{deSouza:2015ena, Andronic:2017pug}.
 On the other hand, the description of low-\pT particle spectra in smaller systems such as pp collisions is often based on phenomenological modelling of multi-partonic interactions (MPI) and color reconnection (CR)~\cite{Ortiz:2013yxa, Sjostrand:2014zea} or overlapping strings~\cite{Bierlich:2014xba}.

-Recent reports on the enhancement of (multi-)strange hadrons~\cite{Adam:2015vsf}, double-ridge structure~\cite{CMS:2012qk, Abelev:2012ola}, non-zero $v_{\textrm{2}}$ coefficients~\cite{Abelev:2014mda}, mass ordering in hadron \pT spectra, and characteristic modifications of baryon-to-meson ratios~\cite{Abelev:2013haa} suggest that collective phenomena are present at the LHC energies also in p--Pb collisions.
+Recent reports on the enhancement of (multi)strange hadrons~\cite{Adam:2015vsf}, double-ridge structure~\cite{CMS:2012qk, Abelev:2012ola}, non-zero $v_{\textrm{2}}$ coefficients~\cite{Abelev:2014mda}, mass ordering in hadron \pT spectra, and characteristic modifications of baryon-to-meson ratios~\cite{Abelev:2013haa} suggest that collective phenomena are present at the LHC energies also in p--Pb collisions.
 This is further extended to even smaller systems, such as pp collisions at \cme{7}, where similar observations have been reported in high multiplicity events, indicating that the collective effects are not characteristic of heavy-ion collisions only.
-Furthermore, a continuous transition of light-flavor hadron to pion ratios as a function of charged-particle multiplicity density \dNchdEta from pp to p--Pb and then to Pb--Pb collisions was found~\cite{Acharya:2018orn,ALICE:2017jyt,Aad:2015gqa}.
+Furthermore, a continuous transition of light-flavor hadron-to-pion ratios as a function of charged-particle multiplicity density \dNchdEta from pp to p--Pb and then to Pb--Pb collisions was found~\cite{Acharya:2018orn,ALICE:2017jyt,Aad:2015gqa}.
 The observed similarities suggest the existence of a common underlying mechanism determining the chemical composition of particles produced in these three collision systems.

-Results from pp~\cite{Acharya:2018orn} and p--Pb~\cite{Abelev:2013haa} collisions indicate that particle production scales with \dNchdEta despite the colliding system.
-However, measurements reported in previous multiplicity-dependent studies have considered different colliding systems, each at a different center-of-mass energy.
+Results from pp~\cite{Acharya:2018orn} and p--Pb~\cite{Abelev:2013haa} collisions indicate that particle production scales with \dNchdEta independent of the colliding system.
+Measurements reported in previous multiplicity-dependent studies have considered different colliding systems, each at a different center-of-mass energy.
 In this work, we extend the existing observations by performing a detailed study of pp collisions at \cme{13}.
-Thanks to the availability of Run~2 data from the LHC, for the first time, in pp collisions, we can disentangle the effect of center-of-mass energy from the multiplicity dependence of \pipm, \kapm and \p\,(\pbar) production.
+A similar study has been reported by the CMS Collaboration, albeit in a limited \pt range~\cite{Sirunyan:2017zmn}.
+Thanks to the availability of Run~2 data from the LHC, for the first time, in pp collisions, we can disentangle the effect of center-of-mass energy from the multiplicity dependence of \pipm, \kapm and \p\,(\pbar) production in a wide \pT range.